Tag Archives: self-regulation

 Calm Strips: Calm Strips are textured sensory stickers with a special reusable adhesive that are designed to be picked, touched, scratched, and peeled over and over again.
 These tactile sensory tools are a perfect addition to home sensory rooms.
 They can be adhered to any surface to add an additional tactile sensory experience and help regulate restless energy.

-When it comes to building your sensory space, Therapro is the resource for families and professionals, be sure to check out all of Therapro’s sensory resources at therapro.com!
+When it comes to building your sensory space, Therapro is the resource for families and professionals.
+Be sure to check out all of Therapro’s sensory resources at therapro.com!

 Getting Into the Learning Zone with Sensory Tools!